 If your teenager/student is injured at their summer job, medical attention should be sought immediately and their employer notified right away.
 Your teenager’s medical treatments should be well documented and medical and therapy bills saved for review.
 Even the effects of traumatic events such as PTSD and Acute Stress Reactions may be covered under the North Carolina Workers’ Compensation Act.
 Families may need to seek out the representation of a qualified North Carolina workers’ compensation attorney if any questions or complications arise with receiving proper workers’ compensation.
 Here at Wilson, Reives, Silverman & Doran in Sanford, North Carolina, we have board certified experts in workers’ compensation law.
 We can answer any questions you have, provide legal advice, guidance, and representation if needed.

-If you are or your loved one is a teen worker injured on the job, call Jesse Shapiro, a Board Certified Workers’ Compensation Specialist at (919) 303-1116 for a free consultation today or click here to have us contact you.
+If you are or your loved one is a teen worker injured on the job, call Jesse Shapiro, a Board Certified Workers’ Compensation Specialist at (919) 303-1116 for a free consultation today or fill out our contact form to get in touch.